suphawadeeth/data-engineering-zoomcamp/cohorts/2023/week_1_docker_sql/my_homework.md

 Or you can also check if you're connected to Docker hub by typing ```docker run hello-world``` and it will execute this hello-world image on your computer.
 If your terminal shows something else, you're probably not connected to Docker hub.

 !!
-But first **make sure that you launch the Docker app and wait for the icon to show up on your status bar**`
+First, before you go over the install process again, **make sure  you launch the Docker app and wait for the icon to show up on your status bar**

 ## Docker Tags
 ```docker --help```